jake-a-ward/prospect/README.md

 	}]);
 ```

-The 'render' function can be used to dynamically swap the controller and/or template.
+The 'render' function can be used to dynamically swap the controller, controllerAs, or templateUrl.

 To use the view in your HTML files, use the 'prospect-view' directive and supply the name parameter to indicate which configured view to use:
 ```html